-One of our Pastors from Pakistan emailed me and asked what the four beasts were in Revelation 5:14.
-It had been a while since I studied Revelation so I procrastinated in answering.
-When I finally got around to answering his question, the Holy Spirit began to stir a message in my heart.
-Below is both the answer to his question and the message God gave me.
+A pastor emailed me asking about the “four beasts” in Revelation 5:14.
+As a result, the Holy Spirit began to stir a message in my heart.
+Below is the answer to his question and the message God gave me.

 - A type of angelic beings like those in Isaiah 6:2-3 & Ezekiel 1 & 10, possibly Cherubims or Seraphims.